treehouselabs/standards/docs/01-coding-standards.md

 ### Class properties

-The preferred visibility for class properties is `protected`, and it should almost never by anything else, unless there's a clear and valid reason for it.
+The preferred visibility for class properties is `protected`, and it should almost never be anything else, unless there's a clear and valid reason for it.

 #### To elaborate